-Baltusrol was again the site of the 1967 US Open.
+Baltusrol was again the site of the US Open in 1967.
 It also marked theprofessional debut of Deane Beman—better known as the longtime commissioner of the PGA.
 At the time, Beman was a celebrated amateur, an All-American at Maryland and a two-time winner of the US Amateur title.
-He had a superb short game, including a excellent putter, but was not know as a long hitter.
+He had a superb short game, including an excellent putter, but was not know as a long hitter.
 In fact, he was one of the shorest hitters on the international golf scene.

 Beman teed up his first ball on the par-4 475-yard opening hole.
 Many wondered whether he could actually reach the green in two shots, as the other touring pros could.
 Beamon cracked a passable tee shot down the fairway, then drew a four-wood from his bag.
 His second shot found the green and rolled into the hole for an eagle.